magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-36224-->

 *  Customer segment conditions now work as expected in a split-database deployment.
-Previously, Magento threw an error when you tried to edit a customer segment by adding a condition: `SQLSTATE[42S02]: Base table or view not found`
+Previously, Magento threw an error when you tried to edit a customer segment by adding a condition: `SQLSTATE[42S02]: Base table or view not found`.

 ### Directory